 - Quantified evidence of your value to your employers.
 Use specific examples detailing the value you have brought to former employers, as well as your current one

-- Fully completed sections for education, awards and skills (tip: skills are important for ensuring you can be found by recruiters using key search terms; you can select up to 50) Spending time on this section is worth it as recruiters will search for high performers.
-Some key search terms can be action words, describing those times when you’ve been promoted or chosen for project.
+- Fully completed sections for education, awards, and skills (tip: skills are important for ensuring you can be found by recruiters using key search terms; you can select up to 50) Spending time on this section is worth it as recruiters will search for high performers.
+Some key search terms can be action words, describing those times when you’ve been promoted or chosen for a project.

-- Keywords placed strategically throughout your profile.
+- Keywords are placed strategically throughout your profile.
 Know the difference between keywords and buzzwords.
 Buzzwords are overly used words on LinkedIn that do not help your visibility and should be avoided.

 - Ensure information is consistent with your resume.
 Both your resume and LinkedIn profile should match up to avoid any confusion.